cybae0804/rChat/README.md

 ## dev branch
 Trial by fire code goes here.

+### 5/14/2018
+Merged with 'emma' branch.

+- UI updated to a darker color.

+- Chat RecyclerView now adapts to different screen sizes.

+- Chat RecyclerView now adapts to keyboard popups by resizing and scrolling to the bottom.

+- Sending messages now scroll to the bottom.
 ### 5/13/2018
 Merged with 'jamesb' branch, 1 on 1 chat function tested and implemented.